JHU-PL-Lab/www-fpse/lecture/modules.md

 - : t = ["hello"]
 ```

-- Here, the fact that we used a `list` to implement the set is exposed to library users.
 - Naming the type `t` is standard for "the" underlying type in a module (if there is one).
   - Built-in libraries also use this: for example, `Int.t` is an alias for `int`, etc.
 - Then, `String_set.t` is read as "string set's underlying type`.
+- Notice that the fact that we used a `list` to implement the set is exposed to library users.

 ## Hiding details with module types